Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 The question is - why did the software give false positive results and what exactly was found in the subway?

+## Project Data Structure

+    Public
+        data
+            - Supplementary information from study and information about the study on SRA references
+            - Reference genomes and plasmids used for mapping results
+            - Mapping results of the B. anthracis and Yersinia samples against references scripts
+            - All custom scripts used in these analyses

+    In House
+        bin
+            - Symbolic links to programs built in src folder logs
+            - Logged output from scripts
+        sra-fastq
+            - Each of the 1572 samples in FASTQ and FASTA format sra-pathogens
+            - Symbolic links to sra-fastq for each sample identified as containing B. anthracis and Yersinia sra-runs
+            - Each of the 1572 samples in SRA format src
+            - Programs downloaded and built for this project

 ## Acquiring Data and Identifying Samples With Evidence For *B. anthracis* and *Y. pestis*
 On February 10th 2015, we used *prefetch*, from [SRA Toolkit (v 2.4.4)](http://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/2.4.4/), to download each of the 1572 runs associated with SRA study